olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```

 If you had an error go back and check your code.
 Then recompile it and try again.
+If it succeeded you should recive a greetting from each of the 42 cpu codes on the node.
+When you open the output file.

 Communications can be either of two forms:
 * Point-to-Point : Two processes in the same communicator are going to communicate.
 * Collective : All the processes in a communicator are going to communicate together.